Home>Accessories>Mulch Fabrics

 Absolutely not!
 You can use fresh lawn clippings, woodchips, fallen leaves, any plant matter that will cover the soil and is not full of weeds seeds.

-That is how mulch works in nature (plus the weed seeds!).
+That is how mulch works in nature.

 Sure, well rotted organic matter is better because it will begin to release nutrients immediately, but that is only a concern if you need to fertilise something promptly: usually when growing vegetables, or for prize display flowers.